Chloramine Consulting

 Diagram is from Desert Aire Corp., used with Permission

 Here's why semantics matter so much: if we confuse return air with exhaust air, natatoriums will continue to be designed improperly.
 We may have low returns when we really want low exhausts, or vice versa.
-And since everyone wants energy efficiency, designers and manufacturers end up finding a common ground...but often at the expense of patron health and wellness.
-Swimmers, lifeguards and coaches are forced to breathe in harmful chloramine vapor and other disinfection byproducts (DBPs) in the air.
+We see this all the time, and it's a costly design mistake.

 Natatorium IAQ problems tend to fall into one of the following categories: a stratification problem or a recirculation problem.
 Stratification is when trichloramines and trihalomethanes and other DBPs, which are heavier than oxygen, build up in the bottom of the room, starting in the swimmers breathing zone.
 With poor circulation and air movement, this chloramine bubble builds and builds.
 Natatoriums with a stratification problem have a perpetual pool smell, a constant irritation and if bad enough, rust and corrosion in the natatorium.
 These rooms usually have high returns, and the chloramine bubble must build high enough to be diluted out.
 It's a mess.

 The opposite problem, chloramine recirculation, may actually be worse.
 Low returns pull the chloramine bubble into circulation, and stir everything up.
 This may be more pleasant during light use, but when the swim team gets in, the air quality can go from decent to horrible within one air exchange (10-15 minutes usually).
 This issue continues to compound itself.
-When the production rate of DBPs exceeds the dilution rate of the air handling system, air quality can get out of control, quick.
+When the production rate of DBPs exceeds the dilution rate of the air handling system, air quality issues compound themselves.

 Pools with a chloramine recirculation problem tend to have rust and corrosion everywhere, not just low in the room.
 We're talking the ceiling, inside the PDU, computer equipment, scoreboards and other electronics, and everything in between.